Kolektivo/kolektivo-dapp/DEVELOPMENT.md

 ## @customElement

-This is used to explictly define custom elements by allowing us passing parameters to the constructor
+This is used to explictly define custom elements by allowing us passing parameters to the constructor.

+There doesn't seem to be any documentation in the Aurelia 2 docs specifically for all the possible properties of @customElement, but it seems fairly well documented in the TypeScript file.
+That can be found here https://github.com/aurelia/aurelia/blob/4163dd438106f57d24573519c5f51fc22ba9f5cd/packages/runtime-html/src/resources/custom-element.ts

 ## Automated test